DevWhiteFox/PixelMapperDocs/README.md

 2. In the Unity window, go to "Assets" -> "Import Package" -> "Custom Package" and paste the Git repository URL to import the plugin.
 3. Create a new Pixel Mapper object by selecting 'Create > MatrixMapData' in the 'Assets' panel or by right-clicking in the inspector.
 This will launch a wizard to name the main asset, the first sub-asset, and set the grid size for all sub-assets.

+For a more detailed explanation on managing assets, refer to [Managing Assets](#managing-assets).

 ## **📦 Managing Assets**

 From here, you can manage your assets effectively: